teachingaway/teachingaway.github.io/pages/patent-services.md

 ### Post Grant Review: Invalidating Recently Issued Patents

 Patents that have been issued within the last 9 months are subject to the "Post Grant Review" procedure.
+In a PGR, a patent can be invalidated based on *any grounds*.
+In an inter-partes review, a patent can only be invalidated based on prior art.

 There is some "estoppel" risk involved in a PGR.
-If you file a PGR and lose, then trying to take a second bite at the invalidity apple in Federal Court will be difficult.
-Put differently, a patent that survives a PGR becomes much stronger.
-Any grounds for invalidity you assert in a PGR, or "reasonably could have asserted", cannot be brought up again later in federal court.

-**Ex Parte Reexamination**:
+A party that files a PGR and loses will not be able to argue invalidity again in federal court on any grounds that it "reasonably could have asserted" at the PGR.
+Since the PGR allows for more types of invalidity arguments than an IPR, there is the possibility of broader estoppel.

+### Ex Parte Reexamination: Ask the Patent Office to Double-Check

+Anyone can ask the Patent Office to reexamine a patent at any time.
+The Patent Office will review the patent for invalidity based on prior art in patents or printed publications.
+The review will only take place if the petition presents a "substantial new question of patentability."
+If the Patent Office grants the petition, the review is ex parte - the petition does not have an opportunity to present arguments.
+More details are described in [MPEP 2209](/mpep/s2209.html).

 <hr class="tall">

 # Patent Licensing and Technology Transfer

+We counsel clients in patent licensing deals, and technology transfer arrangements.

+We frequently discuss alternative patent licenses, like the Defensive Patent License, Twitter's IPA, and Google's "License on Transfer."
+These licenses can help attract top engineering talent, which is often a higher priority than proprietary technology for growing software companies.

 <hr class="tall">